archit2604/Robotics-Automation-QSTP-2020/PROJECT.md

 - The path planner also has a optimizer function which optimizes the path.
 - The controller used for the motion of the omnibase is a PID controller.
 ### The project submission has two versions project_fixed and project:
-- project_fixed- The files with the name project_fixed are for the robotics navigation stack which makes the omnibase travel from (0,0) to (6,6).
+- project_fixed- The files with the name project_fixed are for the robotics navigation stack which makes the omnibase travel from (0,0) to (6,6) avoiding obstacles in an obstacle filled environment.
 - project- The files with the name projectare for the robotics navigation stack which makes the omnibase travel from anypoint to anypoint in the 6*6 grid in the first quadrant and starting at the origin.

 ## Navigation Stack Contents: